 We use engagement data to help identify students who may be experiencing problems so that we can offer support and advice.
-The University holds attendance data in accordance with our Data Usage Policy (.pdf) and using your information in this way must be managed very carefully.
-LEAP has six Ethical Use of Data Principles:
+The University holds attendance data in accordance with Appendix A of the Student Engagement Policy (.pdf) LEAP has six Ethical Use of Data Principles:

 Transparency - We are open and transparent about the data we collect and how we use it.
 We will explain how to understand the data and keep records of what we have done with it.